Sunday Lunch At The White Lodge Hotel, Filey – AD

 This post is in collaboration with The White Lodge

 The White Lodge Hotel is perfectly situated at the end, or the beginning if you prefer, of The Crescent.
 A road adorned with Instagram-friendly white homes and hotels, overlooking some beautiful gardens and below that, The Beach road and pretty self-explanatory, the beach.

-The exterior of White Lodge, apart from being white and blending in with its neighbours, plus having a substantial sized outdoor seating and grass area with matching rattan furniture, doesn’t do much for what you’re welcomed with stepping in.
-I was quite hesitant as to what lay inside, but upon entering the restaurant area, a smile and wide eyes came across my face.
-It was perfect.
-The bar area and beyond was simply and freshly decorated.
-The pale greys and blues complimented the sea, which sat in the background as a stunning backdrop to the open restaurant that was mostly glass.
+The exterior of White Lodge is not that modern, in the grand scheme of buildings, however once inside, especially into the restaurant area, it is beautifully and simply decorated and modernised.
+The pale greys and blues complimented the sea, which sits in the background as a stunning backdrop to the open restaurant, which is mostly glass.
 This allowing you to really make the most of where you were whilst eating.
 Very much a key point to Sunday Lunch Filey.

 It’s always nice eating at places that appreciate their visitors wanting to know where their food has come from.
 More so from a business perspective, it’s great knowing local businesses support each other.
 It was great to see this is the case with White Lodge.
 At the bottom of their menus, was a statement saying this, which actually made us a little excited for our main course.
 The supplier, Glaves of Brompton, is one of our favourite butchers whom we use ourselves.